masterReact/tronpower/README.md

 For Testing it is advisable to use run the test server on local host because the live server may be down kindly check before testing

-## Contracts Depployed while testing
+## Contracts Depployed while testing.

 [Contract 1](https://nile.tronscan.org/#/contract/TEiVdSGEt3cyCyZqREwTCDQoGRqAKpRqGF)
 [Contract 2](https://nile.tronscan.org/#/contract/TG5h3ZKFk3QpBTrdvmjqfPpMvyFejuDzvD)